specklesystems/speckle-docs/user/concepts.md

 ## Projects

-### What are Projects?
+### What are projects?

 The main data structure in Speckle is the **project**.

 A project is simply a collection of data with some additional information to help you manage and retrieve them.
 Each project is assigned a `projectId` which uniquely identifies the project on a server.
 You can also assign a name and description to help keep track of your projects.

-A Project also lets you manage permissions: it has a list of collaborators including an owner and additional reviewers and contributors which the owner has chosen to share the Project with.
+A project also lets you manage permissions: it has a list of collaborators including an owner and additional reviewers and contributors which the owner has chosen to share the project with.

-### What do Projects contain?
+### What do projects contain?

 A project can contain anything from a handful of objects to a whole building.
 You are free to add as much or as little data to a single project and create as many projects as you'd like.
 Some examples of what might be contained within a project are: